 So why am I bringing up Wolff’s law specifically, rather than continuing the discussion simply on bone health?
 Well, this is because Wolff’s law is the physiological law that your bones follow.
 This is therefore relevant for everyone, regardless of age.
 Its is Wolff’s law that triggers the formation bone from cartilage during skeletal development of infants and children6,7.
 It has also been suggested that Wolff’s law is the main mechanism that triggers bone spurs (Osteophytes) during degenerative changes during aging8,9.
 Changes in loading of the weight bearing joints of the body; such as the spine, hips and knees as a result of degeneration (wear and tear).
 As a result of the abnormal loading, the bones will protect themselves by building new bone in the areas of increased pressure, such as the bone spurs (osteophytes) seen on spinal x-rays8.
 This process is Wolff’s law in action and its role in aging joints of the spine.

 The flow chart below explains how these changes occur during spinal arthritis and disc disease (SADD) in the neck taken from Ferrara (2012)8.
 Notice the boxes that state that a loss in disc height results in loss of the neck curve (lordosis), which overloads the joints, resulting in osteophyte formation (bone spurs) and progressive kyphosis.
 As we discussed in our previous post “Spinal Biomechanics: The Basics” the normal alignment of the neck is called a lordosis.
 The complete reversal of this position is called a kyphosis.
-In their study, Harrison et al (2001) found when the spine is a kyphotic configuration, the mass of the head shifts from the joints at the back of the neck (call the articular columns) to the front, over the discs where it is not meant to be.
+In their study, Harrison et al (2001) found when the cervical spine is in a kyphotic configuration, the centre of mass of the head shifts from the joints at the back of the neck (call the articular columns) to the front, over the discs where it is not meant to be.
 This increases the stresses and strains on the cervical spine vertebrae to 10 times normal9.
 As a result of this, bone spurs grow at the front of the vertebrae where the discs are to protect itself from these abnormally high stress levels.

 We have discussed these processes in detail in out posts on “Obesity and Back Pain” and “Posture in Health and Disease” so have a read through these posts if you haven’t already as I won’t be recapping them here.
 The reason for discussing Wolff’s law is because it is a little know physical law of your bones.
 It is an important law to understand as it helps to explain what happens to your bones as we grow up, mature and grow old.
 Bone mass reduces with inactivity, therefore osteoporosis seen in the elderly may not simply be due to aging, it may be accelerated by inactivity and sedentary lifestyles in the elderly population.
 However, increasing physical activity and exercising more can improve bone density and bone mass.
 This may also be influenced by including “Whole Body Vibration” to our workouts and exercises.
 Not to mention changes in our diet that may also influence our bone health.